Thalia-Blood/GamingOnSteroids-1/README.md

-## This is scripts made for GamingOnSteroids.
+## Scripts made for GamingOnSteroids.